Busways

 Busways are designed to improve bus speed and reliability to benefit the passengers who rely on transit to get around the city.
 Significant bus travel time savings may be achieved by dramatically reducing traffic volumes.

 Most busways offer transit and freight priority, allowing buses and trucks to travel along the entire corridor.
-For other vehicles, such as taxis and cars, travel through the busway corridor is restricted, but essential local access is typically maintained in some form.
+For other vehicles, such as taxis and cars, local access is permitted but generally only from side streets, and vehicles must leave the corridor at the next required turn per posted signage.

 NYC Busways

-- Only buses and emergency vehicles have through access along busway corridor
+- Only buses, trucks, and emergency vehicles have through-access along the corridor

 Jamaica Avenue Busway, Queens